 Now, you have to achieve multiple things all at once: to truly satisfy the searcher’s query with engaging content that is also authoritative and quality to be shown in search results.

-But, if you follow the best practices for creating SaaS SEO content we’ve outlined below, you’ll grow your organic traffic, and get a sort of compounding interest in your blog content as time goes on.
+But, if you follow the best practices for creating SEO content we’ve outlined below, you’ll grow your organic traffic, and get a sort of compounding interest in your blog content as time goes on.

 So let’s start!